mkozel92/algos_py/README.md

 This algos assume that each node keep size of its subtree

 1. _elements_from_range_
-enqueues elemnts that fall in specified range with O(M + log N) complexity
+  enqueues elements that fall in specified range with O(M + log N) complexity

 1. _is_balanced_
   checks if given tree is balances (no to subtrees have height difference bigger than 1)\